Music theory: Melody

 A melody is a group of sounds in succession, a tune, or an arrangement.
 Melody is often a prominent aspect of music, and so its construction and qualities are a primary interest of music theory.

 The basic elements of melody are pitch, duration, rhythm, and tempo.
 The tones of a melody are usually drawn from pitch systems such as scales or modes.
 Melody may consist, to increasing degree, of the figure, motive, semi-phrase, antecedent and consequent phrase, and period or sentence.
 The period may be considered the complete melody, however some examples combine two periods, or use other combinations of constituents to create larger form melodies.

 Chord

-C major triad represented in staff notation.